 Not yet a member?
-Sign up for our new Conservation Club membership today!
+Sign up for a Conservation Club membership today!

 Come and spend the summer at one or more of our week-long inquiry-focused Summer Zoo Camp!
 Campers enjoy special animal experiences and behind-the-scenes opportunities while facing scientific challenges that put the campers in the shoes of keepers, vets, or zoo administrators and motivate campers to seek the information to solve real-life problems.
 In alignment with the Next Generation Science Standards, campers engage in the scientific process of observation, scientific reasoning, and engineering design to build solutions to real-life problems.
 Campers leave Zoo Camp with a greater awareness for the individual animals at the zoo and how to help animals in the wild, all while building their science skills and making new friends.